CDOT-EDX/Project/README.md

 *last updated on October 27/2015*

-*Can enbable the panel Overlay with panelOverlay: true* *When you need the offFlag you can call it with offFlag: true*
+*Can enable the panel Overlay with panelOverlay: true*

+*When you need the off Flag you can call it with offFlag: true*